 H) Lead children to request them for a birthday party as entertainment.
 (What, would the Black person replace a clown?)

 So the protagonist ain’t start a damn thing as this analogy would insinuate!
-It was in fact, the ancestors of this white man, who 2) if we extend the analogy likens himself to the gods that told Pandora not to open it!
+It was in fact, the ancestors of this tOkeN wHiTe MaN, who 2) if we extend the analogy likens himself to the gods that told Pandora not to open it!
 That’s a god complex if I’ve ever seen one, and blasphemous too, if there’s anyone who still worships the Greek Pantheon.

 I mean, honestly, let’s consider this: can People of Non-Color really be experts on white supremacy (and derivative forms of oppression) just because they made it?
 I think that’s debatable, because surely, many of whites, even though they benefit from it every day, don’t even know how it works!
 (This truth is behind why the “can’t tell them apart” fake racism scene listed above as #12 was written into the script).

 So, what does this scene (#16) come to?
-It comes to a “shut up and draw command” from a white man, which parallels to the “shut up and dribble” command that we see in real life.
+It comes to a “shut up and draw command” from a white man, which parallels to the “shut up and dribble” command that we've seen in real life.

 Toxic and pathetic.